probablytyler/landing-page/README.md

 Odin Project landing page

-This project is after the completion
-of the CSS foundations lessons.
-It will
-focus on using flexbox to organize a page
+Simple landing page project to practice CSS and flexbox formatting.
+Does not yet include any scripting